Before You Buy an Annuity, You Need to Know This!

 When considering allocating funds to an annuity, realize that future market and interest environments could make the policy look less attractive in the future.
 However, future market considerations are less relevant if it fits within a plan for income, safety, tax or estate planning.
 In this case, the vehicle has a specific purpose it was designed to fulfill.

 Growth – While a fixed index annuity can protect from market drops, they typically will not share in the full upside of the market.
 The ‘spread’ or ‘cap’ can limit growth on the annuity.
-While some annuities might return 5% annually, the average annual S&P 500 growth has been approximately 11% since inception.
+While some annuities might return 5+% annually, the average annual S&P 500 growth has been over 10% since inception.

 With retirements that could last over 30 years, most retirees are going to need some growth in their investment portfolio over this span.
 Having adequate growth in retirement is crucial for most to avoid outliving their retirement.
 It’s important to analyze how an annuity will stand up to inflation, taxation and increasing health-care costs.
 I agree that protecting money from market-fluctuations and guarantees are attractive, but only as part of a balanced portfolio that often can benefit from market gains.
 I wouldn’t recommend investing in these financial vehicles without such projections.